Matt Strome scores in OT, Hershey Bears beat Coachella Valley Firebirds for 13th Calder Cup | TSN

 Strome scores in OT, Hershey beats Coachella Valley for 13th Calder Cup

 HERSHEY, Pa.
-(AP) — Matt Strome scored 1:06 into overtime as the Hershey Bears beat the Coachella Valley Firebirds 5-4 in Game 6 on Monday night and won their record-extending 13th Calder Cup.
+(AP) — Matt Strome scored 1:06 into overtime as the Hershey Bears beat the Coachella Valley Firebirds 5-4 in Game 6 on Monday night to win their record-extending 13th Calder Cup title.

 Strome grabbed a loose puck in the high slot and beat Firebirds goalie Chris Driedger low on the glove side with a wrist shot, setting off a wild celebration as the Bears mobbed Strome.